Answers to our frequently asked questions can be found below. You are welcome to contact us with any questions that are not answered here.

 No. A distinguishing feature of SVP is that our volunteers live and work in the same environment as their Sudanese peers.
-Coupled with the fact that our volunteers are expected to commit to a minimum of six months in Sudan, this makes volunteering with SVP unsuitable for the casual traveller.
+Coupled with the fact that our volunteers are expected to commit to a minimum of seven months in Sudan, this makes volunteering with SVP unsuitable for the casual traveller.

 8. How do I apply?